cshoe/render-experiments/README.rst

 After mentioning my curiosity to a coworker, he suggested throwing `Jinja <http://jinja.pocoo.org/>`_ in the mix.
 So, we'll be running some experiments with the Django templating engine and Jinja.

+For the Django side of things, I'm focusing on 1.4.
+I know this is an older release but it's what is used by the project that brought this up in the first place.